 Stickman Trail & Gruffalo Orienteering is here!

 Stickman needs your help to return to the family tree.
-A brand new Stickman activity trail has been launched which will be on site until the autumn.
-Activity packs cost £3 and will be available from the cafe and information point on weekends and school holidays until Easter, then daily after that date.
+The Stickman activity trail will be on site until Sunday 5 February.
+Activity packs cost £3 and will be available from the cafe and information point weekdays during December then weekends until February.
+Brand new this autumn for those wanting to venture off the beaten track is Gruffalo Orienteering.
+Maps are also available from the cafe and information point and cost £1.50

 The walking trails will take you right into the heart of the forest for some spectacular wildlife watching opportunities.
 Early morning walkers may spot roe deer feeding, adders basking on rocks or even salmon leaping upstream on the beck.